 Trading tools such as stop loss and take profit are available as several order types: market, limit, and pending orders.
 Each are similar but have some slight differences that you should note before using them when trading forex.

 A Market Order is executed as an instant buy or sell order at the best available price in the market.
 For market orders, your broker will provide you with the best price they can offer on your trade against the market.
-As mentioned above, when using a Market Order, factors such as price discrepancies and slippage need to be considered as high volatility markets can mean that the order may not be fulfilled at the exact specified stop-loss or take-profit price level.
+As mentioned above, when using a Market Order, factors such as price discrepancies and slippage need to be considered as high volatility markets can mean that the order may not be fulfilled at the exactly specified stop-loss or take-profit price level.

 A limit order is placed not at the current market price, but rather at a specified level above or below.
 Typically, traders place a limit order to buy below the market or sell above the market at a certain price.
 The trade is executed once the price hits the specified level, otherwise known as the limit price.
-Limit orders differ to other types as the order is triggered when the price becomes more favourable to you than the current price.
+Limit orders differ from other types as the order is triggered when the price becomes more favourable to you than the current price.

 A pending order is not activated instantly, but rather it is executed in a specific time frame at a certain price.
 When you place a pending order, the trade will open when the price reaches the level you specified.
 Rather than waiting for the price to reach a certain level, you can place a pending order and the trade will be executed when the price moves and market conditions meet your specifications.

 As changes in the forex market can be small, traders use what is called leverage to enhance their positions and magnify their trading results.
 Leverage (sometimes called margin trading) is a way to borrow more money to trade with.
 By accessing more funds, you can amplify your trading size and thus take advantage of the small price movements.
-For example, a trading account with $1,000 can use leverage of 1:100 and therefore trade with $100,000 worth of capital.
+For example, a trading account with $1,000 can use the leverage of 1:100 and therefore trade with $100,000 worth of capital.
 This sounds appealing, however, accentuating your trading results is both rewarding and risky.